What is SEM (Search Engine Marketing)

 Our opinion is that Dr. Danny Sullivan’s definition is the best choice to go with.

-That’s because, in professional discussions, interpretations can vary.
-For instance, if, in a context, the speaker makes comparisons between SEO and SEM, they are likely referring to SEM as paid ads.
+That’s because interpretations can vary in professional discussions.
+For instance, if a speaker makes comparisons between SEO and SEM in a context, they are likely referring to SEM as paid ads.

 How Does SEM Work and Why It’s Important?